-- (a) Words and short phrases such as names, titles, and slogans; familiar symbols or designs; mere variations of typographic ornamentation, lettering or coloring; mere listing of ingredients or contents; - (d) Works consisting entirely of information that is common property containing no original authorship, such as, for example:
+(a) Words and short phrases such as names, titles, and slogans; familiar symbols or designs; mere variations of typographic ornamentation, lettering or coloring; mere listing of ingredients or contents;

 We will return to independent creation in the Ownership section.

 37 C.F.R. § 202.1 Material not subject to copyright